Vinitra Swamy

 Vinitra Swamy, Samuel Lau, Allen Guo, Madeline Wu, Wilton Wu, Zachary Pardos, David Culler

 Knowledge Tracing is a body of learning science literature that seeks to model student knowledge acquisition through their interaction with coursework.
 This paper uses a recurrent neural network (LSTM) and free-form code attempts to model student knowledge in large scale computer science classes.
+This work has applications in hint generation for code assignments, student modeling, and plagiarism detection in interactive programming environments.

 [Paper] [Poster]